dkim1112/QuantaBot/src/testing/comparison/ReadMe.md

 - **Cosine similarity** (angle-based)
 - **L2 norm** (magnitude-based)

+Across **all tested models**, cosine similarity dramatically outperformed L2 distance across all evaluation metrics.
+When embeddings are scaled by document length (to create realistic magnitude differences), cosine similarity shows **5-10x better performance** than L2 distance in NDCG, MRR, and Recall@5.

-Across **all tested models**, cosine similarity outperformed L2 distance in NDCG and time efficiency.
-This is expected because cosine similarity is better at capturing **directional closeness** in **high-dimensional vector spaces**, which is more semantically meaningful than raw distance (magnitude).
+This demonstrates that cosine similarity is better at capturing **semantic relevance** regardless of document length, while L2 distance suffers from **magnitude bias** - favoring longer documents even when they are less semantically relevant.
+For semantic search applications, cosine similarity's focus on **directional closeness** in vector space is far more meaningful than raw Euclidean distance.

 ## Evaluation Metrics